Inflation targeting: History

-New Zealand, Canada, United Kingdom
+New Zealand

 Inflation targeting was pioneered in New Zealand in 1990.
 The government and the Reserve Bank of New Zealand adopted a Policy Target Agreement (PTA) in March 1990 in which the Reserve Bank of New Zealand would pursue an inflation target range of 0 to 2 percent.

+Canada

 Canada was the second country to formally adopt inflation targeting in February 1991.

+United Kingdom

 The United Kingdom adopted inflation targeting in October 1992 after exiting the European Exchange Rate Mechanism.
 The Bank of England's Monetary Policy Committee was given sole responsibility in 1998 for setting interest rates to meet the Government's Retail Prices Index (RPI) inflation target of 2.5%.
 The target changed to 2% in December 2003 when the Consumer Price Index (CPI) replaced the Retail Prices Index as the UK Treasury's inflation index.
 If inflation overshoots or undershoots the target by more than 1%, the Governor of the Bank of England is required to write a letter to the Chancellor of the Exchequer explaining why, and how he will remedy the situation.
 The success of inflation targeting in the United Kingdom has been attributed to the bank's focus on transparency.
 The Bank of England has been a leader in producing innovative ways of communicating information to the public, especially through its Inflation Report, which have been emulated by many other central banks.

-Inflation targeting then spread to other advanced economies in the 1990s and began to spread to emerging markets beginning in the 2000s.